Thank you to TeVido BioDevices for sponsoring this post. Learn more about native ads.

 Skin cell transplants have been used to treat stable vitiligo for over 25 years.
 However, the process of preparing the cells from the skin sample requires special equipment and must meet FDA requirements.
 As a result, the procedure is often too costly for clinics – until now.
 TeVido’s centralized, FDA-registered facility handles the procedure via overnight shipping, alleviating the burden for doctors.
 To date, there have only been a few clinics in the U.S. that support skin cell transplants.
 With TruPigment™, any doctor in the U.S. could have accessibility to this treatment for patients.

-TeVido is currently working with specialists around the U.S. to make TruPigment™ available in all major cities.
-If you’re interested in having TruPigment™ available in your city, contact TeVido at firstname.lastname@example.org.
+TeVido is currently working with specialists around the U.S. to make TruPigment™ available to patients.
+If you’re interested in having TruPigment™ available through your dermatologist, fill out The TruPigment™ Interest Form and a TeVido representative will contact you.

 Medical Disclaimer: This information is intended for informational purposes only.
 Consult with your doctor or a professional healthcare provider for medical advice, treatment or diagnosis.